Richard Thomas (actor): Personal life

 Thomas married Alma Gonzales in 1975.
-In 1976, they had a son, Richard Francisco.
-Triplet daughters (Pilar, Barbara, and Gwyneth) were born in 1981.
+In 1976, they had a son.
+Triplet daughters were born in 1981.
 Thomas and Gonzales divorced in 1993.

-Thomas married Santa Fe art dealer Georgiana Bischoff on November 20, 1994 and their son, Montana, was born in 1996.
-Bischoff has two daughters, Brooke and Kendra, from previous marriages.
-Thomas and Georgiana currently reside in Manhattan, New York.
-Two of their children (Montana and Kendra) also reside in New York City.
+Thomas married Santa Fe art dealer Georgiana Bischoff on November 20, 1994 and their son was born in 1996.
+Richard adopted Bischoff's two daughters who were from previous marriages.
+Thomas and Bischoff currently reside in New York.